matthiaaas/ftp/README.md

 ## Testing

-**Note:** Electron is a framework used to guarantee cross platform support for dektop apps.
-This app is developed on macOS and not yet well tested on other OS.
-Maybe some small configurations are necessary.
+**Note:** Electron is a framework used to guarantee cross platform support for desktop apps.
+This app is developed on macOS and not well tested on other OSs yet.
+Some small configurations might be necessary.

 #### 1. Start in your browser